 For instance, a felony conviction of any type is one of the FBI’s many employment disqualifiers.
 FBI job applicants will also be disqualified from consideration if they use illegal drugs or fail a urine test.
 This extends to marijuana (cannabis), which remains illegal at the federal level despite being legalized or decriminalized for medical and/or recreational purposes in many states.
 Moreover, current FBI employees will be terminated for drug use, or for misdemeanor or felony convictions.

 Note these exceptions relate merely to drug use (for which applicants will be tested) – not to actual convictions.
 You cannot work for the FBI if you have ever, at any time, “sold, distributed, manufactured, or transported any illegal drug.”
 If you were charged with a similar crime, contact our Philadelphia drug defense lawyer or Philadelphia drug manufacturing defense lawyer.

 With regard to pre-employment screenings, the OPM provides more than 100 different government agencies with “investigative products and services” – in other words, tools to perform background checks on job applicants.
 In fact, the OPM is responsible for the vast majority of all federal background checks: more than 90%, or about two million investigations annually.

 These investigations are conducted by Federal Investigative Services (FIS), and provide the foundation “for making security clearance, suitability, or fitness determinations.”
 FIS derives its authority to conduct investigations from a collection of statutes and Executive Orders, such as Executive Order 12968 and Executive Order 10450.
-The OPM/FIS might contact:

 If you’ve been charged with a crime in Philadelphia, not only could you be facing fines and incarceration – you could also lose the opportunity to chase the career of your dreams.
-If you or someone you love has been arrested for a felony or misdemeanor in Pennsylvania, you need an experienced defense lawyer on your side in court.
-To set up a free legal consultation with the criminal attorney Lloyd Long, call our law offices right away at (215) 666-0381.
+If you or someone you love has been arrested for a felony or misdemeanor in Pennsylvania, you need an experienced Philadelphia felony defense lawyer on your side in court.
+To set up a free legal consultation with the criminal attorney Lloyd Long, call our law offices right away at (215) 302-0171.
 We will keep your information confidential.